Dancing with the Stars (American TV series) season 18: Scoring chart

-Highest and lowest scoring performances

-The highest and lowest performances in each dance according to the judges' 30-point scale are as follows.
-Scores by guest judges are not counted.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.
-Scores by guest judges are not counted.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1: First Dances

-Couples are listed in the order they performed.
+Couples performed either the cha-cha-cha, contemporary, or the foxtrot, and are listed in the order they performed.

 Week 2: Celebrity's Pick Night

 Couples are listed in the order they performed.
 Two couples were eliminated at the end of the night.
 Diana Nyad and Henry Byalikov were eliminated before they had a chance to perform their cha-cha-cha, although they did perform in exhibition and received no scores from the judges.

 Week 3: Most Memorable Year Night

 Individual judges scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Robin Roberts, Bruno Tonioli.

 At the beginning of the show, it was announced that Billy Dee Williams had to withdraw from the competition due to a chronic back problem.
 Therefore, no one was eliminated at the end of the show.
 Couples are listed in the order they performed.